firozkhan18/technologies-notes/lead.md

 Validating user input in React is vital for ensuring data integrity and security.
 You can manage form validation using basic **React state management** for simple cases, or you can use powerful libraries like **Formik** and **Yup** for more complex forms

+## Managing tokens between React and a backend REST service

 Managing tokens between React and a backend REST service, particularly for authentication and authorization, typically involves using **JWT (JSON Web Tokens)** or **OAuth tokens**.
 Here's a detailed guide on how to manage tokens between React and a Spring Boot backend.